larocqueg/42_Libft/README.md

 # Libft

 Libft is a custom implementation of the standard C library functions.
-It provides useful utilities for handling strings, memory, and lists, essential for coding projects and learning low-level programming concepts.
+It provides useful utilities for handling strings, memory and lists, essential for coding projects and learning low-level programming concepts.

 ## Table of Contents
 - [Installation](#installation)